paymoapp/api/sections/tasks.md

 If successful, the response will return `201 Created`.
 The response header `Location` will contain a link for the new task.
 The response body will contain the new task info as in the **Getting a task** section.

-When `project_id` is provided the task will be added in the `Default Task List`.
-It will create a tasklist named `Default Task List` if it doesn't exists.
+When `project_id` is provided and `tasklist_id` is not, the task will be added to the `Default Task List`.
+In case there is no task list named `Default Task List`, such a task list will be created.

 ### Required fields